univrs-cloud/virgo/README.md

 On other Linux distributions it may be possible to use the Docker build described below.

-To install the required dependencies for `virgoOS` you should run:
+To install the required dependencies for `virgo` you should run:

 ```bash
 apt install coreutils quilt parted qemu-user-static debootstrap zerofree zip \